 Like all immigrant artists, regarding their country of origin, they fuse their history with the conditions and challenges of their new environment.
 Caribbean artists make these fusions in excellent ways.
 Caribbean art is derived from the various and diverse people and histories of the Caribbean.
 It is from that understanding that the concept of Caribbean transitions is derived.
 Caribbean art includes a sense of transition in place and culture unique to its history.
 Many people have migrated worldwide throughout humanity, but they typically take their cultures or modify them to new experiences.
 The cultural origin of most Caribbean people has been suppressed and continuously adjusted.
 They came from foreign lands and have experienced cultural transition.
-Their unifying essences are their experiences and a common need to find identity through the historical and contemporary transition.
+Their unifying essence are their experiences and a common need to find identity through the historical and contemporary transition.
 It's as though the Caribbean is a stage in a passage of vacillation.
-The word "Caribbean" is like a name for a place that to its inhabitants was a way station, where new mixed cultures formed.
+The word "Caribbean" is a gerund.
+Like a name for a place that to its inhabitants was a way station, where new mixed cultures formed so that the word Caribbean is perceived as much as a verb as it is a noun.
 People of the Caribbean are eternal migrants.
 Wanderers.
-Poet

-Derek Walcott likens the Caribbean experience to Homer's Odyssey.
+Poet Derek Walcott likens the Caribbean experience to Homer's Odyssey.
 The experience of the journey away and back home.

-Much of the art in this exhibition is about the duality of the self in forced transition, such as enslavement from Africa to the Caribbean, where beauty and ownership of the land is an unintentional consequence, the result of the abolition of slavery, which, however much enjoyed-and they enjoy land and sea resoundingly-nevertheless leaves a vacuum to be filled with exploration of "where from" (Africa, China, India, and so on), and "where to" (the US, Canada, the UK, and such).
+Much of the art in this exhibition is about the duality of the self in forced transition, such as enslavement from Africa to the Caribbean, where beauty and ownership of the land is an unintentional consequence, the result of the abolition of slavery, which, however much enjoyed-and they enjoy land and sea resoundingly-nevertheless leaves a vacuum to be filled with exploration of "where from" (Africa, China, India, and so on), and

+"where to" (the US, Canada, the UK, and such).
 Looking back and looking forward, like travelers at a way station, is the essence of the Caribbean psyche, the state of transition that these artists explore.